QwikDev/qwik/packages/qwik/src/core/readme.md

 <docs code="./examples.tsx#use-task"/>

-@param watch - Function which should be re-executed when changes to the inputs are detected
+@param task - Function which should be re-executed when changes to the inputs are detected
 @public

 # `useVisibleTask`